 "However, if any country is faced with a higher funding costs at that point in time, when the next tranche of aid would be funded, there is a mechanism in place to ensure that they are compensated for it," she said.

 Reuters reported last week that Italy was considering "stepping out" of funding the next Greek tranche or using the compensation mechanism.

 A gloomy U.S. economic outlook, barely relieved by Sunday's deal to raise the U.S. borrowing ceiling, has added to the euro zone's woes.

 Investors looking for low-risk assets have piled into German bonds, and British gilt-edged government securities have also rallied, with 10-year yields hitting an all-time low, despite Britain's own uncertain growth prospects.

 The OECD said the latest European rescue deal for Greece would only slightly reduce the country's debt and it would take a generation to cut it to more sustainable levels.

 However, it said the extra official financial support agreed and maturity extensions for public loans and private sector bonds would give Greece the time needed to implement fundamental fiscal and structural reforms.

-Many economists say the EU deal was insufficient and Greece will need a hard restructuring to halve its debt ratio to about 80 percent of GDP to make it sustainable.
+Many market analysts and economists say the EU deal was insufficient and Greece will need a hard restructuring to halve its debt ratio to about 80 percent of GDP to make it sustainable.

-(Additional reporting by Ingrid Melander in Athens, William James in London, Carlos Ruano and Sarah Morris in Madrid and Justyna Pawlak and Robert-Jan Bartunek in Brussels; writing by Paul Taylor; editing by Janet McBride/Mike Peacock/Ron Askew)
+(additional reporting by Ingrid Melander in Athens, William James in London, Sarah Morris in Madrid and Justyna Pawlak in Brussels; writing by Paul Taylor; editing by Janet McBride)